pierre-rouleau/seed7-mode/README.rst

 Dynamically enable or disable the ``abbrev-mode`` with the ``M-x abbrev-mode`` command.
 List the abbreviations with ``M-x list-abbrevs``.
 You can create other abbreviations and edit them with ``M-x edit-abbrevs``.
-You cannot change the pre-defined Seed7 system abbreviations, but you can create your own abbreviations that expand to the keyword (eliminating the expansion) and create other expansions.
+You cannot change the pre-defined Seed7 system abbreviations via the abbrev commands.
+However you can change all Seed7 system abbreviations since the list is customizable and defined by the **seed7-abbreviation** customizable user-option..
+Of course you can also create your own abbreviations via the abbrev mode commands to complement what is provided by seed7-mode.

-While abbrev-mode is active, you can still explicitly prevent expansion of the keyword type ``C-q`` after the keyword before any white-space or punctuation character.
+While abbrev-mode is active, you can explicitly prevent expansion of the keyword type ``C-q`` after the keyword before any white-space or punctuation character.